seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 These are their brethren, whom you Goths beheld
 Alive and dead, and for their brethren slain
 Religiously they ask a sacrifice:
-To this your son is mark’d, and die he must,
+To this your son is mark'd, and die he must,
 To appease their groaning shadows that are gone.

 **LUCIUS**
 Away with him! and make a fire straight;
 And with our swords, upon a pile of wood,
-Let’s hew his limbs till they be clean consumed.
+Let's hew his limbs till they be clean consumed.

 *Exeunt LUCIUS, QUINTUS, MARTIUS, and MUTIUS, with ALARBUS*